 First, click on the Create Chat button adjacent to the search field at the top of the window then search by using the Duck ID of the person you wish to chat with or their first and last name:

 Note: If you want to connect with an individual for a one-on-one chat session, type in their name.
 If you want to send a message to a Team, type in the name of the Team.
 Returning to an existing message thread either individual chat or Team message will be in their respectively named locations.

 From there, you can connect via standard chat or by a variety of other methods:

 - You can select one of the following methods of contact:

 - When connected to a video chat, you can choose to have the camera and microphone turned on or off

 - c) screen sharing

-- d) adding them to a favorites or Teams group.
+- d) adding them to favorites or Team.

 - There are three different views: